By Scott Stanley

 Both I (@DecideOrSlide) and Nicholas Wolfinger (@nickwolfinger) tweeted that we did not know of research supporting this point.
 (Great science proceeds on Twitter.
 Follow me.)
 Nevertheless, Larson and I agreed that this is likely to be a growing reason for divorcing.
 I believe this is likely.
 First, I think people are more likely than ever before to slide into important relationships—including marriage and parenting—without making clear decisions about a future together.
 That means there will be a growing number of relationships moving into marriage that are poorly vetted.

 Second, incompatibility has often been given as a reason for divorcing, and different family aspirations could easily become a major driver in this category as having children has become less of a default expectation in marriage.
 Whether or not two spouses were likely to be good parents, or to attempt to be, most married couples in the past had children.
-Now, like everything else, to have children or not is much less a given and much more a (potential) negotiation (when not a slide).
+Now, like everything else, whether or not to have children is much less a given and much more a (potential) negotiation (when it’s not a slide).

 It Takes Two to Tango